 Malware is everywhere, but it is not impossible to avoid getting infected.
 The preventive measures listed above will greatly help in keeping your computer free of malicious software.
 Remember, information is worth a lot of money these days.
 Keeping a tight grip on your hardware and your online activities protects you from possible attacks.

 As a Journalist by profession, April Reyes has extensive experience in writing about various topics under the sun, including technology, gadgets, travel, social media, and digital marketing.
-If she’s not writing articles for Software Tested and Outbyte, she’s either watching her favorite TV series or playing video games.
+If she’s not writing articles for Software Tested, she’s either watching her favorite TV series or playing video games.